matm/jQuery-File-Upload-Wiki/Frequently-Asked-Questions.md

     HTTP/1.0 503 Service Unavailable

 However, for browsers without support for [XHR](https://developer.mozilla.org/en/xmlhttprequest) file uploads - which includes Internet Explorer and Opera - the [Iframe Transport](https://github.com/blueimp/jQuery-File-Upload/blob/master/jquery.iframe-transport.js) is used and there is no way to retrieve the HTTP status code from an iframe load event.

+## Is it possible to resize images prior to uploading?
+It's technically possible (via the canvas element and replacing the File objects with Blobs), but currently only supported on Mozilla Firefox (via [canvas.mozGetAsFile](https://developer.mozilla.org/en/DOM/HTMLCanvasElement)).
+As soon as Google Chrome and other browsers support the [BlobBuilder](http://dev.w3.org/2009/dap/file-system/file-writer.html) interface, it's also possible on those browsers.